-The Panasonic Lumix DMC-GX85 (called Panasonic GX80 in some regions) and the Fujifilm GFX 50S are two digital cameras that were announced, respectively, in April 2016 and September 2016.
-Both the GX85 and the GFX are mirrorless interchangeable lens cameras that are based on a Four Thirds (GX85) and a medium format (GFX) sensor.
-The Panasonic has a resolution of 15.8 megapixel, whereas the Fujifilm provides 51.1 MP.
-Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.
+The Panasonic Lumix DMC-GX85 (called Panasonic GX80 in some regions) and the Fujifilm GFX 50S are two digital cameras that were revealed to the public, respectively, in April 2016 and September 2016.
+Both the GX85 and the GFX 50S are mirrorless interchangeable lens cameras that are based on a Four Thirds (GX85) and a medium format (GFX 50S) sensor.
+The Panasonic has a resolution of 15.8 megapixels, whereas the Fujifilm provides 51.1 MP.
+Read on to find out how these two cameras compare with respect to their body size, their sensors, their features, their input-output connections, and their reception by expert reviewers.

 Body comparison: Panasonic GX85 vs Fujifilm GFX 50S

 The side-by-side display below illustrates the physical size and weight of the Panasonic GX85 and the Fujifilm GFX 50S.
 The two cameras are presented according to their relative size.
 Three consecutive views from the front, the top, and the rear side are shown.
 All width, height and depth dimensions are rounded to the nearest millimeter.
 You can also use the toggle button to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the GX85 – represents the basis or 100 percent across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Fujifilm GFX 50S is considerably larger (61 percent) than the Panasonic GX85.
 Moreover, the GFX 50S is substantially heavier (74 percent) than the GX85.
 It is noteworthy in this context that the GFX 50S is splash and dust-proof, while the GX85 does not feature any corresponding weather-sealing.